Generalizing fusion rules by shuffle: Symmetry-based classifications of nonlocal systems constructed from similarity transformations: Characters and Symmetry operators by shuffle

 with the following shuffled representation of the Virasoro generator and the characters

 where $h_{\alpha,M}^{[o]}=h_{\alpha,M}-h_{o}$ and $c_{\text{eff}}=c^{[o]}=c-24h_{o}$ are called effective conformal dimensions or effective central charges, respectively.
-Significance of the above representations have been first noticed in \cite{Guruswamy:1996rk} and applied to the analysis of gapless fractional quantum Hall states\cite{PhysRevLett.60.956,PhysRevB.75.075317,Davenport:2012fcs,Bernevig_2008} in \cite{Milovanovic:1996nj,Ino:1998by,Fukusumi_2022,Fukusumi:2024ejk}.
+Significance of the above representations have been first noticed in \cite{Guruswamy:1996rk} and applied to the analysis of gapless fractional quantum Hall states \cite{PhysRevLett.60.956,PhysRevB.75.075317,Davenport:2012fcs,Bernevig_2008} in \cite{Milovanovic:1996nj,Ino:1998by,Fukusumi_2022,Fukusumi:2024ejk}.
 For the antichiral parts, we also assume the same shuffle operation and denote it as $\overline{\eta}^{[o]}$.

 Whereas we \emph{assumed} the existence of the shuffle operation, a chiral and antichiral analogue of similarity transformations, but the combination $\eta^{[o]} \overline{\eta}^{[o]}$ can rigorously be identified as the similarity tranformation by applying the arguments in \cite{Mostafazadeh:2001jk,Mostafazadeh:2001nr,Mostafazadeh:2002id}.
+At the level of linear algebra, the existence of similarity transformations is obvious, but their analytical properties are not studied except for the simplectic fermion \cite{Guruswamy:1996rk}.
 Corresponding to the above unitary representation, we also introduce the following projections,

 We have assumed the Hermiticity for the quantum states, $\langle \alpha, M|^{[o]}=\left(|\alpha,M\rangle^{[o]}\right)^{\dagger}$, whereas they are defined by vector and linear dual in nonunitary CFTs.
 By applying the same procedure for the antichiral parts, we introduce the following idempotent,